 Together with the whole group (bottom up) I made a mission statement for this ward and we put it on a big piece of paper in the hallway, in sight of all the patients who came to this ward.

 The movement in the team was noticed by the doctors and their behaviour changed as well.
 The communication between the nurses and doctors was more clear and some of the nurses displayed more Shaper behaviour, which made the communication more direct.
 They also tried to consider some old issues in miscommunication with new insights.

 After a while 10 of the nurses left the ward; they could not agree anymore with the mission statement.
-During the selection sessions we again used Belbin Team Role (Interplace) reports, so we could see if there were some nurses with complementary Team Roles.
+During the selection sessions we again used Belbin Team Role Reports, so we could see if there were some nurses with complementary Team Roles.

-We selected 5 new nurses with the preferred Team Roles of: a Monitor, a Shaper, a Coordinator and two Resource Investigators.
+We selected 5 new nurses with the preferred Team Roles of: a Monitor Evaluator, a Shaper, a Co-ordinator and two Resource Investigators.
 After two sessions with the whole team explaining what this meant to the interaction in this team, we started working with these new workers.

 The interaction changed significantly because of the diversity we put in place.
 The team dynamics increased, there was more listening to each other and more ideas were implemented.

 And the most striking change:

 - With 33 workers on the ward all 30 beds were in use and nobody complained about the workload.